oldnomad/udotool/README.md

 ## Emulation quirks

 Some details of input emulation are controlled by flags called "quirks".
-They can be switched on or off by specifying command line option `--quirk`, or by setting environment variable `UDOTOOL_QUIRKS`.
+They can be switched on or off by specifying command line option `--quirks`, or by setting environment variable `UDOTOOL_QUIRKS`.

 Following quirks are defined at the moment: